python-lml/lml/docs/source/tutorial.rst

 For it to understand all the cuisines in the world, there are two ways to enlarge its knowledge base: one is obviously to grow by itself. the other is to open the api interface so that others could join your effort.

-In this tutorial, we are going to go through two different ways to build the command line application: **Robot Chef**.
-One is to build it as a single package.
-The other is to build it using lml: one main component with many plugins which are separately installable.
-By comparing the different approaches to build Robot Chef, we could see how lml can be used in practice.

 .. toctree::